MaskRay/maskray.me/source/_posts/2025-03-16-relocation-generation-in-assemblers.md

 ^
 ```

+Let's use some notations from the AArch64 psABI.

+- ``S`` is the address of the symbol.
+- ``A`` is the addend for the relocation.
+- ``P`` is the address of the place being relocated (derived from ``r_offset``).
+- ``GOT`` is the address of the Global Offset Table, the table of code and data addresses to be resolved at dynamic link time.
+- ``GDAT(S+A)`` represents a pointer-sized entry in the ``GOT`` for address ``S+A``.

 ### PC-relative fixups

-PC-relative fixups compute their values as `sym_a + offset - current_location`.
+PC-relative fixups compute their values as `sym_a - current_location + offset` (`S - P + A`) and can be seen as a special case that uses `sym_b`.
 (I’ve skipped `- sym_b`, since no target I know permits a subtrahend here.)

-When `sym_a` is a local symbol defined within the current section, these PC-relative fixups evaluate to constants.
+When `sym_a` is a non-ifunc local symbol defined within the current section, these PC-relative fixups evaluate to constants.
 But if `sym_a` is a global or weak symbol in the same section, a relocation entry is generated.
 This ensures [ELF symbol interposition](/blog/2021-05-16-elf-interposition-and-bsymbolic) stays in play.

+In contrast, label differences (e.g. `.quad g-f`) can be resolved even if `f` and `g` are global.

+On some targets (e.g., AArch64, PowerPC, RISC-V), the PC-relative offset is relative to the start of the instruction (P), while others (e.g., AArch32, x86) are relative to P plus a constant.

 ### Resolution Outcomes

 The assembler's evaluation of fixups leads to one of three outcomes:

 * Error: When the expression isn't supported.
-* Resolved fixups: When the fixup evaluates to a constant, the assembler updates the relevant bits in the instruction directly.
+* Resolved fixups: The assembler updates the relevant bits in the instruction directly.
 No relocation entry is needed.
   + There are target-specific exceptions that make the fixup unresolved.
-In AArch64 `adrp x0, l0; l0:`, the immediate might be either 0 or 1, dependant on the instructin address.
+In AArch64 `adrp x0, l0; l0:`, the immediate might be either 0 or 1, dependant on the instruction address.
 In RISC-V, linker relaxation might make fixups unresolved.
 * Unresolved fixups: When the fixup evaluates to a relocatable expression but not a constant, the assembler
   + Generates an appropriate relocation (offset, type, symbol, addend).
   + For targets that use RELA, usually zeros out the bits in the instruction field that will be modified by the linker.
   + For targets that use REL, leave the addend in the instruction field.
   + If the referenced symbol is defined and local, and the relocation type is not in exceptions (gas `tc_fix_adjustable`), the relocation references the section symbol instead of the local symbol.

+Fixup resolution depends on the fixup type:

+* PC-relative fixups that describe the symbol itself (the relocation operation looks like `S - P + A`) resolve to a constant if `sym_a` is a non-ifunc local symbol defined in the current section.
+* `relocation_specifier(S + A)` style fixups resolve when `S` refers to an absolute symbol.
+* Other fixups, including TLS and GOT related ones, remain unresolved.

+For ELF targets, if a non-TLS relocation operation references the symbol itself `S` (not `GDAT`), it may be adjusted to reference the section symbol instead.

 If you are interested in relocation representations in different object file formats, please check out my post [Exploring object file formats](/blog/2024-01-14-exploring-object-file-formats).